llvm/llvm-www/proposals/LP0004-project-governance.md

 First, they are responsible for electing from among themselves a team secretary who will take notes of any team meetings and a team chair who facilitates team meetings and represents the team on the _project council_.

-Second, _area teams_ are responsible for maintaining an up-to-date and comprehensive list of code owners for their area of the project.
-They can nominate any individual they deem appropriate as code owner of any area they are responsible for.
-The role of _code owner_ remains a volunteer role, and any individual can accept, decline, or resign the role for themselves as they feel appropriate.
+Second, _area teams_ are responsible for maintaining an up-to-date and comprehensive list of maintainers for their area of the project.
+They can nominate any individual they deem appropriate as maintainer of any area they are responsible for.
+The role of _maintainer_ remains a volunteer role, and any individual can accept, decline, or resign the role for themselves as they feel appropriate.

-> Note: This proposal does not change the existing developer policy for code owner nomination, nor does it give area teams the exclusive ability to nominate code owners.
+> Note: This proposal does not change the existing developer policy for maintainer nomination, nor does it give area teams the exclusive ability to nominate maintainers.

 Finally, _area teams_ are responsible for facilitating decision making for their area of the project.
 Facilitating decision making can take any number of forms ranging from contributing to RFC discussions, helping mediate disagreements, or fulfilling roles originally delegated to Chris Lattner in the [LLVM Decision Making](https://github.com/llvm/llvm-www/blob/main/proposals/LP0001-LLVMDecisionMaking.md) process.

+_Area teams_ should prepare a meeting agenda by collecting all the active RFCs in the community or significant disagreements in pull requests.
+During the team meeting, the _area team_ should try to identify actionable next steps or information to gather so the RFC or pull request can proceed.
+An _area team_ may escalate to the project council as needed.

 When acting to facilitate decision making the _area team_ should act as a mediator between different perspectives helping find common ground and recognizing that decisions need not be binary.
 The _area team_ should seek to find the best solution to the framed problem, which may not be any of the proposed alternatives.
 If agreement cannot be reached, the _area team_ may act as the final decision maker.
 In that capacity decisions of an _area team_ are considered final, but can be overruled by a 2/3 majority vote of the _project council_ or the _area team_ itself revisiting the issue.
 If an _area team_ cannot reach consensus, it may request the _project council_ to resolve the disagreement.

+A fast "no" is often a better outcome than an indefinite "maybe".
+In recognition of that, an _area team_, when acting as the facilitator of decision making, will publicly communicate a timeline for discussion and decision making.
+The _area team_ will communicate when a topic is on the agenda for a meeting with sufficient notice for relevant parties to participate.

 _Area teams_ are not intended to be direction setters or primary maintainers of their areas, although individuals on an _area team_ may fulfill that role separately.
 The _area team's_ role is as a steward and moderator ensuring the health and smooth operation of the area.